-Thomasin McCuaig suggests you test your limits and experience the extreme by embarking on a trip that is sure to push you out of your comfort zone.
+Thomasin McCuaig suggests you test your limits and experience the most extreme places on Earth.
+Embark on a trip that is sure to push you out of your comfort zone.

-We’ve all had relaxing island getaways or fun trips to bustling cities, so why not take a chance, be adventurous and try the unconventional by visiting one of the most extreme places on Earth on your next holiday?
-Whether it is intense weather conditions, grand natural features or isolated destinations, each of these places will be a once-in-a-lifetime journey.
+We’ve all had relaxing island getaways or fun trips to bustling cities.
+So why not take a chance.
+Be adventurous and try the unconventional by visiting one of the most extreme places on Earth on your next holiday?
+Whether it is intense weather conditions, grand natural features or isolated destinations.
+Each of these places offer a once-in-a-lifetime journey.

 Death Valley, California

-Located in California, Death Valley is regarded as the hottest place on Earth, as it is where the world’s hottest temperature (56.7 degrees Celsius) was recorded.
-Although nearly 1,600 kilometres of paved and dirt roads provide access to popular and remote locations, 91% of the park is protected as officially designated wilderness.
+Death Valley is regarded as the hottest place on Earth.
+It is where the world’s hottest temperature (56.7 degrees Celsius) was recorded.
+Although nearly 1,600 kilometres of paved and dirt roads provide access to popular locations.
+91% of the park is protected as officially designated wilderness, making it one of the most extreme places on Earth.
 Picture this: rugged mountains rising 3,352 metres, deep and winding canyons, barren salt flats crusted on low valley floors and rolling sand dunes.
 In this below-sea-level basin of steady drought and extreme summer heat, there are surprising contrasts.
-The towering peaks of mountains are frosted with snow from the winter next to hidden oases, serving as a refuge for wildlife and humans.
+The towering peaks of mountains are frosted with snow from the winter next to hidden oases.
 Death Valley offers hundreds of scenic trails, allowing visitors to experience the extreme land with knowledgeable guides.
 However, do not forget to bring sufficient supplies, as it is called ‘Death Valley’ for a reason.

 Mount Chimborazo, Ecuador

 Most people believe that Mount Everest is the highest point on Earth.
-While the summit of Mount Everest is the highest point above sea level, Mount Chimborazo is the highest spot above the centre of the Earth, making it the closest place to outer space.
-By venturing on an adventure to Mount Chimborazo, visitors can put themselves in a position closest to outer space than man can ever reach on foot.
+While the summit of Mount Everest is the highest point above sea level, Mount Chimborazo is the highest spot above the centre of the Earth.
+Making it the closest place to outer space.
+By venturing on an adventure to Mount Chimborazo, visitors can put themselves in a position closest to outer space man can ever reach on foot.
 If you want to test your limits, there are several routes for brave climbers.
-The El Castillo route is the standard route used by climbers, ascending 1,300 metres up the west side of the mountain and taking between eight and 12 hours to the Whymper summit and three to five hours to descend.
+The El Castillo route is the standard used by climbers, ascending 1,300 metres up the west side of the mountain and taking between eight and 12 hours to the Whymper summit.
+Then three to five hours to descend.

 The luxe touch: If climbing isn’t your thing, gazing at the beauty of this magnificent mountain and the surrounding scenery will be just as rewarding.
 The nearest town to Mount Chimborazo is Riobamba.
-Here, you can zip through narrow streets and visit the city’s top attractions: take a stroll through the Museo de Arte Religioso, a beautifully restored 18th-century convent that showcases 200 religious pieces in 15 different rooms, before shopping at Feria Artesan market.
-Declared as a Cultural Heritage of Ecuador, stay at the highly acclaimed Hosteria La Andaluza to learn about its fascinating history and admire the beauty of its architecture.
+Here, you can zip through narrow streets and visit the city’s top attractions.
+Take a stroll through the Museo de Arte Religioso, a beautifully restored 18th-century convent that showcases 200 religious pieces in 15 different rooms.
+Then shop at Feria Artesan Market.
+Declared as a Cultural Heritage site of Ecuador, stay at the highly acclaimed Hosteria La Andaluza to learn about its fascinating history and admire the beauty of its architecture.

 Gansbaai, South Africa

 If you were scared of the movie Jaws when you were a kid, the waters of South Africa’s Gansbaii are sure to bring those memories to the fore.
 Gansbaai has the most treacherous waters on Earth, as it is prime great white shark territory.
-With the densest population of these beasts, Shark Alley – a small channel of water between Dyer Island and Geyser Rock – has become a popular destination for tourists who want to get an up close and personal view of these deadly creatures by jumping on board one of the many shark cage diving tours.
+With the densest population of these beasts, Shark Alley – a small channel of water between Dyer Island and Geyser Rock – has become a popular destination.
+It’s here tourists who want to get an up close and personal with these deadly creatures jump on board one of the many shark cage diving tours.
 If this sounds a little overwhelming, you can go whale watching instead from the sandy, white shores of Pearly Beach.
 After an adrenalin-filled day, the fishing village of Gansbaai offers an abundance of fun opportunities, including scenic horse rides, great surfing and numerous restaurants and bars with panoramic views of the Atlantic Ocean.

 The luxe touch: For five-star accommodation, book a room, suite or private villa at Grootbos Private Nature Reserve.
-Listed as one of the Unique Lodges of the World by National Geographic, the reserve offers three accommodation options: Garden Lodge, Forest Lodge and Private Villas.
+It’s listed as one of the Unique Lodges of the World by National Geographic.
+The reserve offers three accommodation options: Garden Lodge, Forest Lodge and Private Villas.
 No matter which room you choose, it will complement the pristine wilderness and surrounding 1,000-year-old Milkwood forests.

 Tristan da Cunha, South Atlantic Ocean

 Portuguese author, Fernando Pessoa, wrote: “Freedom is the possibility for isolation.
 You are free if you can withdraw from people.”
-To test this theory, challenge yourself and travel to the most isolated and remote inhabited place on Earth.
-Discovered by Portuguese explorer Tristao da Cunha in 1506, the small island of Tristan da Cunha is home to fewer than 250 citizens.
+To test this theory, challenge yourself.
+Travel to the most isolated and remote inhabited place on Earth.
+Discovered by Portuguese explorer Tristão da Cunha in 1506, the small island is home to fewer than 250 citizens.
 Located approximately 2,431 kilometres off the coast of Cape Town, Tristan da Cunha has no airport.
-In order to visit the secluded island, you must have prior approval of the island council and obtain a local police certificate before boarding a ship.
-Nonetheless, Tristan de Cunha has established a number of attractions with visitors and tourists in mind, such as Café da Cunha, the Thatched House Museum, Volcanic Park and Love Island, a mecca for lovers that offers a stunning view of its heart-shaped crater lake.
+Making it one of the most extreme places on Earth.
+In order to visit the secluded island, you must have prior approval of the island council.
+Plus obtain a local police certificate before boarding a ship.
+Nonetheless, Tristan de Cunha has a number of attractions with visitors and tourists in mind.
+Café da Cunha, the Thatched House Museum, Volcanic Park and Love Island, a mecca for lovers that offers a stunning view of its heart-shaped crater lake.